The Campus Visit

 - Review evaluations and impressions.

-- Begin ranking order of the colleges on your list.
+- Begin ranking the order of the colleges on your list.